Canada; the country of my birth

-It was the country of my growing up years, my career in Royal Canadian Mounted Police, and where my own family began & flourished.
+This was the country of my growing-up years, my career in the Royal Canadian Mounted Police, and where my own family began & flourished.

-You are most welcome to explore the memoirs of my growing up in small-town Orillia, the pages on my days in the Mounties, and my life and travel experiences in this big country.
+You are most welcome to explore the memoirs of my years growing up in small-town Orillia, the pages about my days in the RCMP (Mounties), and my life and travel experiences in this big-wide country.

 Slide11